wgmyers/unical/README.md

 Ok, so you'll need a recent Ruby and a version of make.
 Not yet tested anywhere but Linux so might not work for you as is.

-Grab the repo and run `make install` to install the (currently one) dependency.
+Grab the repo and run `make install` to install the (currently two) dependencies.

 Run the `unical` shell script rather than `unical.rb` directly, unless you like typing `bundle exec` a lot.